archbardinexile/BGCL/getting-started.md

 - [**The Githzechi Clans**](githzechi-clans) are said to be the descendants of githyanki who fell through a portal to the *Astral Plane* several centuries ago.
 The clans constantly feud over the barren territories of [Os Terrae](calidus#os-terrae) and have developed their psionic abilities to survive its harsh sands.
 While some uphold their faith in *Vlaakith*, others seek their fortune in Os Terrae's grand sinkhole that provides precious materials from the *Elemental Plane of Earth*.

 - [**The Mining Consortium**](mining-consortium) is an organisation that regulates the trade of resonite and other minerals to and from [Micantrum](profundus#micantrum).
-They work in competition with the Ministry, who govern the mining rights to the Resonant Mines beneath Fundus.
+They work in direct competition with the Ministry, who govern the mining rights to the Resonant Mines beneath Fundus.

 - [**The Bounty Hunters Codex**](bounty-hunters-codex) is a code of honour that binds all hunters, hunter parties and lodges across the Relief to prevent infighting and ensure business remains profitable.
 However, not all bounty hunters obey this code of honour.

 - [**The Merchants Guild**](merchants-guild) is a union of tradespeople operating out of Arx that sponsor and protect independent merchants across the Relief.

 - [**The Combe Shipping and Courier Agency**](combe-shipping) is one the largest business empires in the Relief.
-Operating out of the [Duchy of Ruby](profundus#duchy-of-ruby), the business
+Operating out of the [Duchy of Ruby](profundus#duchy-of-ruby), the agency's grand fleet of ships and airships deliver goods with speed and security.

 ---